be-u-nik/webknight-2022/README.md

 ### Install Dependencies

-You must go to frontend,backend folders for downloading all the nodemodules
+You must go to frontend and backend folders for downloading all the nodemodules
 ```
 cd frontend
 npm install